amarkanday/python-tutorials/README.md

 ### A quick introduction to Data analysis and machine learning in Python

 When preparing for a Senior Data Scientist position, you can anticipate Python-related interview questions that assess your proficiency in data manipulation, machine learning, and problem-solving.
-Based on candidate experiences, the interview process typically includes multiple technical rounds, each featuring a coding question, discussions on machine learning fundamentals, and system design.    cite turn0search3
+Based on candidate experiences, the interview process typically includes multiple technical rounds, each featuring a coding question, discussions on machine learning fundamentals, and system design.

 **Common Python Topics to Expect:**